krbnite/krbnite.github.io/_posts/2019-10-18-What-are-AWS-skills.md

 that took in a token from the Google Authenticator app on your phone.
 Cool stuff!
 Point is, here was a whole other level -- nay, dimension -- of AWS and its use cases.

-Things brings us to a question.
+And this brings us to an important question.

-Given all this information: what does it mean to put "AWS skills" on your resume?
+Given all these different ways of "knowing" and interacting with AWS products, what does it mean to put "AWS skills" on your resume?
 That's so vague!
 Yet, I see it all the time in my current role, where I am in the process of hiring data scientist.

 On these data science resumes, more often than not, listing "AWS"  just means that someone has SSH'd into an EC2 instance, connected a Jupyter notebook, and used S3 at one point in the process.
-Sometimes it means they've only used S3.
-Then there are the folks who list "AWS," but mean to say that they've designed Lambdas to respond to events from API Gateway, which pipe the payload data into an S3 bucket, which triggers another Lambda, which writes the data to Redshift, and sends summary emails using SNS every 1000 times this happens.
+Sometimes it means they've only used S3, period, which I'm not sure really counts!
+Then there are the folks who tersely list "AWS," but mean to say that they've designed Lambdas to respond to events from API Gateway, which pipe the payload data into an S3 bucket, which triggers another Lambda, which writes the data to Redshift, and sends summary emails using SNS every 1000 times this happens.
 For others, "AWS" means they've set up, optimized, and managed Hadoop clusters on AWS EMR.

+Point is, please be clearly communicate your skills next time you apply for a job!

 My advice for data scientists, machine learning engineers, and similar-buzzword-titles is this:
 * If you have a general skills section, break it down into subsections; specifically, include a "cloud" section: